BrandonKTC/computer_vision/README.md

 # computer_vision

-This course is a resource for learning how to use the Python programming language for Computer Vision.
+This repository is a resource for learning how to use the Python programming language for Computer Vision.
 I'll be exploring how to use Python and the OpenCV (Open Computer Vision) library to analyze images and video data.

 - [x] Understand basics of NumPy